rupakm/TraceForge/README.md

 ```
 The `--random` option runs a random test.
 The `--forge` option runs systematic tests (and should always panic).
 While testing is very likely to find the assertion violation in this simple test, you can try running the `hard_to_find` example
 in `examples`.
-Random testing rarely finds the violation, but traceforge does.
+Random testing rarely finds the violation, but traceforge always does.

 ## Scaling Systematic Exploration